Impact of the 2011 Tōhoku earthquake and tsunami on the video game industry

-The 2011 Tōhoku earthquake had a significant impact on the nation of Japan, including one of its most well-known economic sector, the video game industry.
+The 2011 Tōhoku earthquake had a significant impact on the nation of Japan, including one of its most well-known economic sectors, the video game industry.
 The damage to Japan's infrastructure prompted delays in software and hardware releases, and also caused outright cancellations when the subject matter of the software was considered too similar to real-life events.
 At the same time, the Japanese gaming industry took on relief efforts to assist those most directly affected by the earthquake and subsequent tsunami.

 Members of the gaming industry contributed donations to support foundations including several large donations from video game-oriented companies such as Nintendo, Sony Computer Entertainment, Namco Bandai, Sega Sammy, Capcom, and Tecmo Koei, and have also encouraged donations from individuals.
 Several online games helped donate money to the relief effort, including EVE Online and Zynga's Facebook games.
-Thirty-six hours after the initial tremor, Zynga has gathered donations adding up to $1.35 million.
+Thirty-six hours after the initial tremor, Zynga had gathered donations adding up to $1.35 million.